 Let me preface this by saying I went floating down a river in Colorado in August, when water levels are low and temperatures are semi-tolerable.
 Your experience may vary (I hope you can find a warmer river than I did) but the clothes and gear you need won’t.

 You can also rent tubes, and those companies will sometimes also pick you up and drop you off which is SO nice.

 What kind of shoes do I need?

 If you want to buy something, I recommend water shoes.
 I like the newer water shoes that look like sneakers because I get extra foot protection and don’t worry about my shoes coming off.
 This is especially helpful for when (not if) you get stuck in shallow parts of the river and need to get up and walk yourself back on course.

-Even if you do have quick-drying clothes, I would definitely bring a change of wardrobe to switch into once you’re done.
+Even if you do wear quick-drying clothes, definitely bring a change of wardrobe to switch into once you’re done.
 After being on the river for over an hour, I was VERY ready to not have a wet booty.